DevExpress-Examples/maui-collection-view/Readme.md

 </dxcv:DXCollectionView>
 ```

 Run the application.
-Contacts whose first name starts with the same letter are now arranged into groups.
+Contacts whose first name begins with the same letter are now arranged into groups.
 Each group is identified by a header.
 Users can tap group headers to expand or collapse groups.

 ![Collection View - Group Data Items](Images/step-4.png)